Those who never experienced anxiety and panic attacks – Just don’t get it.

 Keeping this in mind when a panic attack starts rising its ugly head will help you relax and reduce the intensity of the panic attack.

-How about you?Are you planning to take a real step to overcome your anxiety?
+How about you?Are you planning to take your first drug-free step to overcome your anxiety?

 To your health and happiness,